itzjac/bccgraphics/README.md

     * SIMD

  * Project 4
-    * Get the most out of the CPU power using at least 3 or all the recommendedoptimizations
+    * Get the most out of the CPU power using at least 3 or all the recommended optimizations

 ![cornellbox](pics/cornell.png)